kernt-usgs/geo-data-portal/README.md

 ```xml
 <Environment name="gdp.path.wps_config"	type="java.lang.String" value="{{ gdp_path_wps_config }}" override="false" />
 ```
    needs to point the wps\_config.xml file.
 This file deploys in webapps/gdp-process-wps/conf/wps\_config.xml.
-This file can be used to configure the web processing service to use a postgres database rather than flat file database.
+This file can be used to configure the web processing service to use a PostgreSQL database.

 ###### PostgreSQL Database
-If a postgres database is available it can be used for process status and other framework functions instead of the file system.
 The database snippet for the wps\_config.xml looks like:
 ```xml
 <Database>
 	<Property active="true" name="databaseClass">org.n52.wps.server.database.PostgresDatabase</Property>